 Using the $not Operator with Regex Operator

-In this example, I will pair my $not operator query with the regex operator in MongoDB.
-The functionality is the same as the one in the above heading.
+In this example, let’s pair the $not operator query with the regex operator in MongoDB.
+The functionality is the same as the one in the above example.

 > db.cats.find( { name: { $not: { $regex: "^W.*" } } } ).pretty()